-Check out the results of the spring 2016 drumming workshop:
+Check out the results of the fall 2016 drumming workshop:

 The Living Spirit Singers is our choir; everyone is welcome to be part of the group.
 Singers rehearse before worship, from 9:20 to 10:00 a.m.
 They sing in worship once per month.
 If you're interested in joining the Singers, you can talk to Mikyoung Park when you see her on Sunday, or send her an e-mail.